konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 Binds [DeploymentTargetClaim] to a [DeploymentTarget] that satisfies its requirements.

-It watches for the creation of new [DTC] and tries to find a matching [DT] for each one of them.
+It watches for [DTC] and objects and tries to find a matching [DT] for each one of them.
+In addition, it's responsible for updating the `Status` sections of the [DT] and [DTC] (it also watches [DTC] objects).
+It marks [DTC] objects that requires dynamic provisioning.

-A [DT] that we created dynamically for a specific [DTC] will always be attached to it.
+A [DT] that was created dynamically for a specific [DTC] will always be attached to it.

 [DT] and [DTC] have one to one bindings.